swapnilbanduke/Projects/Power BI/readme.md

 The dashboard provides a comprehensive view of sales performance across multiple dimensions.
 By analyzing the trends and patterns, stakeholders can make informed decisions to drive business growth.

-Remember to replace `/path/to/image.png` with the actual path to your dashboard image.